aisingapore/Novella/README.md

 2) Items' descriptions
 3) All users’ borrowing and downloading histories (transactions between every user and title)

-*The FindMore portal is a unified search platform that aggregates results from internal and external databases with a single search: https://libportal.nus.edu.sg/frontend/index.
+*The FindMore portal of NUS Libraries is a unified search platform that aggregates results from internal and external databases with a single search: https://libportal.nus.edu.sg/frontend/index.

 # Q-recsys (Query-based recommender system)

-This library allows you to generate a list of items that captures semantic similarity to the search query whilst extending it to items with high transactional similarity.
+This library allows you to generate a list of items that reflects semantic similarity to the search query whilst extending it to items with high transactional similarity.

 The inputs are based on a list of users, items and user-item interactions.

 It is beneficial that users of this repo are somewhat familiar with these concepts: collaborative filtering, deep learning and nearest neighbours.